h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Relative yaw

+      *xxxxxxxxxxxxxxxxxxxxxxxt*

+    - Keyframes

       *tekst*

 5.2.2 Lights

-*tekst*
+*Here you will find all light effects and color options that you can apply to your layout.*

   5.2.2.1 Colorize

   *Giving a certain color to one or more drones.
-A color can be chosen from the color range or via custom color.
-See chapter 4.3.4 "properties" for more information. *
+A color can be chosen from the color range or via custom color.*

   - Properties